Username5825/poc-twc/README.md

-Add this to VS Code
+Add this to your VS Code settings:

 ```js
 {